AWS Storage Gateway

 • AWS Storage Gateway use cases include

-• enabling existing on-premises backup applications to store primary backups on S3,
+• Enabling on-premises backup applications to store primary backups in S3 (Volume Gateway, Tape Gateway)

 Anti-Patterns